 - Teach multiplication with body movements, visuals, stories, and manipulatives.
 Teach area when you teach the times tables.
 You can relate words like 7 “by” 8 as 7 x 8.
 For great visuals and stories, I love using Times Tables the Fun Way!
 It’s a visual program with stories that students can relate to and remember the math facts.

-- Teach different methods and allow students to choose the one they prefer.
-Lattice multiplication.
+- Teach other ways to multiply!
+Use Lattice multiplication.
 Area method.
 Arrays.
 Partial Products.
 Grid method.
 Traditional method.
+Using different methods allows students to choose the one they prefer.

 And remember….Make math fun and relevant!